rescrv/blue/provsum/README.md

 point in F_p (p = 2^61−1) per lane (two lanes).
 The digest of an error is its N[X] provenance polynomial evaluated at those points:

+`Site` is the GUID's 16 bytes in canonical order, not a native-endian integer.
+Point derivation reads its two consecutive 8-byte chunks as little-endian, and digest serialization is little-endian too, so neither operation depends on the host architecture.
+A byte-array literal therefore produces the same result on every supported platform.
+When starting from textual UUID syntax, use the parser's canonical/RFC byte sequence in every language; in particular, do not mix a Windows GUID's field-wise little-endian representation with RFC bytes.

 | operation                      | polynomial                 | digest      |
 |--------------------------------|----------------------------|-------------|
 | `Digest::origin(site)`         | `x_site`                   | `r_site`    |